unprolix/bastard/README.md

 * Ability to use an API to upload processed files from base directory to a key/value store--including fingerprinted URLs.
 This would allow bastard to front for a CDN.

+* Minify CSS and Javascript embedded in HTML.

 License